Pod

 remains Running.

-2-container Pod, when one container stops and the other exits on failure, different
+Single container Pod, when the container exits on failure, different restartPolicy

 becomes Failed.